Modelling Global Trade with Optimal Transport: Comparison with Gravity model

 \section{Comparison with Gravity model}

-We consider the following gravity model for our comparison study \cite{Yotov_2017}:
+We consider the following gravity model specification in the spirit of traditional gravity estimations, where the covariates are based on \cite{Yotov_2017}:

-The covariates 5--9 are taken from the CEPII database \cite{CEPII}: \begin{enumerate} \item $\kappa_i$ are the time-dependent exporter-fixed effects, \item $\omega_j$ are the time-dependent importer-fixed effects, \item $O_i$ is the total production output of the exporter, in tonnes, as given by the FAO. \item $E_j$ is the total consumption of the importer, in tonnes, \item $d_{ij}$ is the geodesic distance in km between the population centres of each country (harmonic average) (\texttt{distw\_harmonic}), \item CNTG indicates whether the two share a land border (\texttt{contig}), \item CNLY is a binary variable indicating whether there ever existed colonial ties before 1948 between the two trading partners (\texttt{col\_dep\_ever}), \item LANG indicates whether the two share an official or primary language (\texttt{comlang\_off}), \item RTA is a binary variable indicating whether there exists a bilateral regional trade agreement (\texttt{rta\_coverage}, where the variable is 0 for \texttt{rta\_coverage == 0} and 1 else), \item $\chi_j = \sum_i d_{ij} O_i / \sum_k O_k$ is the remoteness index of the importer, \item TRFF is the tariff applied by the importer in the absence of a trade agreement.
-We use the most favoured nation tariff (maximum duty) as given by the WTO \cite{WTO_Stats}: \texttt{MFN - Maximum duty by product groups}. \end{enumerate} The remoteness index accounts for the multilateral resistances \cite{Yotov_2017}.
-This gives a $L \times (m + n) + 9$-dimensional regression problem for each commodity, where $L = 22$ are the number of years in the dataset (the fixed-effects are time-dependent).
-We estimate the parameters $\{ \lambda_k \}$ using Poisson Pseudo Maximum Likelihood optimisation.
-Table \ref{tab:Gravity_parameters} gives the estimated parameters for each commodity.
-Figure \ref{fig:Gravity_comparisons_all} plots the estimated values $\hat{T}_{ij}$ against the reporter-averaged FAOStat values for both the OT and the gravity models.
-Also shown are a linear fit with slopes and Pearson coefficients indicated.
+The covariates 5--9 are taken from the CEPII database \cite{CEPII}: \begin{enumerate} \item $\kappa_{i,l}$ are the exporter-fixed effects, \item $\omega_{i,l}$ are the importer-fixed effects, \item $\alpha_{t,l}$ are the year-fixed effects, \item $O_{i,t,l}$ is the total production output, in tonnes, of the exporter $i$ of product $l$ at time $t$ as given by the FAO, \item $E_{j,t,l}$ is the total consumption of the importer $j$ of product $l$ at time $t$, in tonnes, \item $d_{i,j}$ is the geodesic distance in km between the population centres (harmonic average) of countries $i$ and $j$ (\texttt{distw\_harmonic}), \item $\mathrm{CNTG}_{i,j}$ is the binary variable that indicates whether countries $i$ and $j$ share a land border (\texttt{contig}), \item $\mathrm{CNLY}_{i,j}$ is a binary variable indicating whether there ever existed colonial ties before 1948 between the two trading partners (\texttt{col\_dep\_ever}), \item $\mathrm{LANG}_{i,j}$ indicates whether countries $i$ and $j$ share an official or primary language (\texttt{comlang\_off}), \item $\mathrm{RTA}_{i,j,t}$ is a binary variable indicating whether there exists a regional trade agreement between countries $i$ and $j$ at time $t$ (\texttt{rta\_coverage}), \item $\chi_{j,t,l} = \sum_i d_{i,j} O_{i,t,l} / \sum_k O_{k,t,l}$ is the remoteness index of the importer, \item $\mathrm{TRFF}_{j,t,l}$ is the tariff applied by the importer $j$ to product $l$ at time $t$ in the absence of a trade agreement.
+We use the most favoured nation tariff (maximum duty) as given by the WTO \cite{WTO_Stats}: \texttt{MFN - Maximum duty by product groups}. \end{enumerate} The remoteness index and the exporter/importer fixed effects account for the multilateral resistance terms \cite{Yotov_2017}.
+This gives a $L + m + n + 9$-dimensional regression problem for each commodity, where $L = 22, m, n$ denote the number of years, exporter countries, and importer countries in the dataset (note that the regressors only span the period until 2021).